paherreragalvez/Master-thesis/README.md

 # Master-thesis

-## MSc.
+MSc.
 Social Protection
-## University of Applied Sciences Bonn-Rhein-Sieg.
+University of Applied Sciences Bonn-Rhein-Sieg.

-Summary of my Master's Thesis on AI experiences in the Public Sector.
+AI experiences in the Public Sector.

 * Since most of the evidence has focused on a group of economies, such as the United States, China, and Europe, this research was focused on developing countries.
 * A Qualitative Multi Method Approach with Two Stages was followed: